husobee/peerstore/docs/design-document/README.md

 waits for responses from the server.

 It is pretty clear by now what the two secondary packages are for, Request and Response.
-Request is the datastructure by which a request is formatted, and ultimately packaged for transmission over the connection.
+Request is the data structure by which a request is formatted, and ultimately packaged for transmission over the connection.
 The Response is the structure for how the server will respond to any given request.